-In the Tree Canopy Method for Park-like Projects, the amount of CO2 stored after 25-years by planted project trees is based on the anticipated amount of tree canopy area (TC).
+In the Clustered Parks Planting Method, the amount of CO2 stored after 25-years by planted project trees is based on the anticipated amount of tree canopy area (TC).
 Because different tree-types store different amounts of CO2 based on their size and wood density, TC is weighted based on species mix.
 The estimated amount of TC area occupied by each tree-type is the product of the total TC and each tree-type's percentage TC.
 This calculation distributes the TC area among tree-types based on the percentage of trees planted and each tree-type's crown projection area.
 Subsequent calculations reduce the amount of CO2 estimated to be stored after 25 years based on the 20% anticipated mortality rate and the 5% buffer pool deduction.

-In the Tree Canopy Approach for Riparian Projects, the forecasted amount of CO2 stored at 25-years is the product of the amount of TC and the CO2 Index (CI, t CO2 per acre).
+In the Canopy Method, the forecasted amount of CO2 stored at 25-years is the product of the amount of TC and the CO2 Index (CI, t CO2 per acre).
 This approach recognizes that forest dynamics for riparian projects are different than for park projects.
 In many cases, native species are planted close together and early competition results in high mortality and rapid canopy closure.
 Unlike urban park plantings, substantial amounts of carbon can be stored in the riparian understory vegetation and forest floor.
 To provide an accurate and complete accounting, we use the USDA Forest Service General Technical Report NE-343, with biometric data for 51 forest ecosystems derived from U.S. Forest Inventory and Assessment plots (Smith et al., 2006).
 The tables provide carbon stored per hectare for each of six carbon pools as a function of stand age.
 We use values for 25-year old stands that account for carbon in down dead wood and forest floor material, as well as the understory vegetation and soil.
 If local plot data are provided, values for live wood, dead standing and dead down wood are adjusted following guidance in GTR NE-343.
 More information on methods used to prepare the tables and make adjustments can be found in Smith et al., 2006.
-See Attachment A at the end of this Appendix for more information on the Riparian Canopy Method.
+See Attachment A at the end of this Appendix for more information on the Canopy Method.

-Source Materials for Single Tree Method and Canopy for Park-like Projects Methods
+Source Materials for Single Tree Method and Clustered Parks Planting Methods